ViktorOn/Mahou/README.md

 #### ❗️ Updates from lesser than Mahou-v2.5.7.6 won't work, because GitHub has updated, and method to update used in there won't work anymore.

-!!
-Even though release date is "12 Aug 2017", this release is auto-compiled and updated every commit.
-If unsure download the Release_x86_x64.zip.

 ###### How to use:
 1. To convert selection hit <kbd>Scroll</kbd> when select text.
 2. To convert input hit <kbd>Pause</kbd> when typing.